 in the 50 United States & DC

 you'll never be charged until proof is approved

 One of the fastest ways to catch your customer’s eye is to use a custom chrome label.
-Chrome BOPP has a shiny silver metallic finish that can be used to create attention-getting labels — if they're designed correctly.
+Chrome BOPP labels have a shiny silver metallic finish that can be used to create attention-getting labels — if they're designed correctly.

-In the label industry, there are a confusing number of terms for metallized BOPP.
-Some people call them metallic stickers.
+In the label industry, there are a confusing number of terms for metallized BOPP film.
+Some people call them metallic stickers or chrome stickers.
 Some people call them silver labels.